"The essential joy of being with horses is that it brings us in contact with the rare elements of grace, beauty, spirit, and fire."

 About the Owner- Valorie Gill

 I have ridden horses recreationally since I was a child, but did not start to train and ride intensively until after my four boys were grown and I was in my 30's!
 I started as a Western Pleasure rider but currently train and ride Western Dressage.
-When I am not riding or giving lessons, I enjoy spending time on the farm with my huband of 30 years, my four boys and their families, and my two grand daughters!
-(YES.....finally... girls in the family!!!)
+When I am not riding or giving lessons, I enjoy spending time with my grandchildren, gardening, and reading.

-I believe that all horses, regardless of breed, age or discipline, must be trained gymnastically in the true classical method in order to reach their full potential.
+All horses, I believe, regardless of breed, age or discipline, must be trained gymnastically in the true classical method in order to reach their full potential.
 Proper lateral and strength training is essential to achieve symmetry and balance in both the horse and rider.
-This method of training provides a solid foundation for a confident and relaxed horse/rider team that will be ready for any discpline that you choose!
+This method of training provides a solid foundation for a confident and relaxed horse/rider partnership that will be ready for any discipline that you choose!
 I love sharing this knowledge with others, and truly enjoy giving lessons to both the young and the mature rider!

 Over the years I have trained with several outstanding Dressage Instructors including USDF Gold Medalist and "L" Judge JoAnn White, and Major Jeremy Beale, who was an Olympic reserve rider for the British Equestrian Team in 1960 and 1964, is an USDF Gold Medalist and is the author of "The Logic of Elementary Dressage".